All foreign tables have a generic PATHPATTERN; for example, PATHPATTERN('$Var1/$Var2/$Var3/$Var4/$Var5/$Var6/$Var7/$Var8/$Var9/$Var10/$Var11').

 - To run NOS-related commands, log on to the database as a user with the required privileges.

-- If it does not exist, create the foreign table or ask your database administrator to create the foreign table called riverflow_csv_path: See Filtering on the Payload Column of a Foreign Table.
+- If it does not exist, create the foreign table or ask your database administrator to create the foreign table called riverflow_parquet_path.
+See: Filtering External Parquet Data From a Foreign Table.

 Use path filtering to narrow down search results.
 To see the data for a site number on a particular date, query the path attributes: